-It is the goal of the fellowship to prepare physicians for a career in AI by providing extensive clinical training, research experience and teaching responsibilities.
+It's the goal of the fellowship to prepare physicians for a career in allergy and immunology by providing extensive clinical training, research experience and teaching responsibilities.
 The fellow will develop these skills in an environment of scholarship and inquiry.
 Upon completion of training, the fellow will possess the cognitive knowledge, procedural and interpersonal skills, professional attitudes and practical experience required to become a practicing allergist and immunologist.

 The structure of the two-year fellowship program encompasses 12 months of clinical experience divided between OSU and Nationwide Children’s Hospital, six months of research time and six months of additional educational and scholastic time.